PeterHickman/dkr/README.md

 The set the restart policy use `#RESTART`

+By default `Dockerfile` will be used if it is available in the current directory.
+The `--file` option will allow you to use another file

 # dcctl

 Another little tool to build images in a project and handle the `docker-compose.yaml` file